MIG Welding Wires

 Despite the shielding additives, flux-cored wire is skinny enough to shoot out of a MIG gun.
 And the slag that comes with those ingredients is a fraction of what appears in the SMAW process.

-Regular flux-cored wire is often referred to as Self-Shielded or Innershield, which is a brand name sold by Lincoln Electric.
+Regular flux-cored wire is often referred to as Self-Shielded or Innershield, a brand name that Lincoln Electric sells.
 (Hence, when no gas tank is used, the process is formally known as FCAW-S.)

 Flux Core Wire Classification